-In Fort Pitt ward between February 2025 and July 2025 there were 393 reports of violence and sexual offences, and 228 reports of anti-social behaviour.
+In Fort Pitt ward in the 12 months to October 2025 there were 733 reports of violence and sexual offences, and 377 reports of anti-social behaviour.

-It can be seen from the following screen shot that these two types of reported crimes are the most common categories of reported crime in this ward, and both are associated with alcohol consumption.
+It can be seen from the following screen shot that these two types of reported crimes are the most common categories of reported crime in this ward, both being associated with alcohol consumption.
 Other types of crimes also associated with alcohol consumption shown in the below list are criminal damage and public order offences.

-The following six maps show the approximate locations and number of reported violence and sexual offences within and close to the Chatham CIP area in Fort Pitt ward between February 2025 and July 2025.
+The following six maps show the approximate locations and number of reported violence and sexual offences within the CIP area in Fort Pitt ward between May 2025 and October 2025.